• Skip to main content

-Colorado Elopement Guide and Photographer
+Colorado Elopement Planning Guide | Updated 2023

 Choosing to elope in one of Colorado’s many epic elopement locations is never a bad idea.
 But with the wild outdoors comes some additional logistics to think about.
 Don’t worry, I’m here to help with those, too!

-What is an adventure elopement?
+What is an elopement?

-Elopements are often adventurous, never boring and always different.
+Elopements are often adventurous, never boring, and always different.

 What time of year is best for eloping in Colorado?

-Colorado is an outdoor lovers dream.
-Each season has it’s different pros and cons for planning elopements.
+Colorado is an outdoor lover’s dream.
+Each season has its different pros and cons for planning elopements.
 You have to figure out what kind of activities and lifestyle fits you and your relationship best.
 Would you be happiest snuggled up by a fire in your lodge underneath the snowy mountains after a day of exploring a winter wonderland outside?
 Or do you prefer being driven up a Colorado pass road in the middle of summer to flock about the wildflowers and enjoy yourself by an alpine lake?

 There is a season for every kind of adventure elopement in Colorado.
-And even more for the laid back adventurers who enjoy moments in beautiful, unique places together.
+And even more for the laid-back adventurers who enjoy moments in beautiful, unique places together.
 Mountain activities and accommodations change in the different seasons.
 For instance, some places are mostly inaccessible during the winter in Colorado.
-But this leaves us with awesome activities like snowmobiling, snow shoeing, dog sledding, and snowboarding for your winter elopement.
+But this leaves us with awesome activities like snowmobiling, snowshoeing, dog sledding, and snowboarding for your winter elopement.
 This Colorado Elopement Guide and my Adventure Personality Questionnaire will help you figure out what kind of Colorado elopement would be best for you.

 Summer Elopements in Colorado